KeYProject/key/key/Readme.txt

 	   	* key.ui
 	   	* key.util
 	   	* key.util.test

+	   Attention: The Java projects are not used by the KeY-Based Eclipse Projects.
+Instead the Plug-in projects of '../KeY4Eclipse' have to be used.
+It is not recommended to have both in the same workspace as they provide the same content.

 	3) Launch class 'de.uka.ilkd.key.core.Main' as Java Application to start KeY.
 	   The following VM arguments are recommended: